 In our series to help parents understand eating disorders, we take a look at how family dynamics impact eating disorder development.
-This article is an excerpt from the free workbook, Understanding Eating Disorders: A Guide For Parents.
+This article is a great companion to the free eBook, What Kids Want Parents to Know About Eating Disorders.
 Please feel free to get a copy.

 If you have a child who has an eating disorder, then you have probably been told that eating disorders are “complicated.”
 So what does that mean, and why are eating disorders considered so complicated?
 More importantly, how can parents help?
-In this four-part series (this is Part 2 – check back for more later) we review the four elements that are linked to eating disorder development.
+In this four-part series (this is Part 2) we review the four elements that are linked to eating disorder development.
 These elements combine to create the complexity of eating disorders.
 They are:

 The family dynamics linked to eating disorder development

 The five major family dynamics that are associated with eating disorder development are:

 - Low emotional literacy: don’t talk about feelings and emotions

 - Conflict avoidance: ignore or avoid difficult conversations, walk on eggshells

 - Poor boundaries: have trouble setting and maintaining clear interpersonal boundaries; the child may over- or under-perform for the sake of the parent

 - Rigid and controlling: parent demands discipline and respect

 - Chaotic: there is little structure and parent has low authority in the home